hades102zues/HiddenNetwork/README.md

 # HiddenNetwork
-A simple framework around ENet to used in my multiplayer stuff
+A simple framework around ENet to be used in my multiplayer stuff